 - Supports any paper size

-- Multipage questionnaires, both simplex and duplex printing (up to 9999 pages with "code128" style)
+- Multipage questionnaires, both simplex and duplex printing (up to 9999 pages with "code128" and "qr" style)

 - Different kinds of questions:

 - A choice of many, that may also include freeform fields